Rookwood Cemetery: History

 By 1879, more land was needed and the remaining 233 hectares of the former "Hyde Park" were then purchased.
 By the 1890s the cemetery was home to several buildings including the St Michael the Archangel Chapel and various cottages for section managers and sextons.

-Originally known simply as the Necropolis (Koine Greek meaning "city of the dead"), local residents lobbied officials to have the name of their village changed from Haslem's Creek due to its association with the cemetery.
+The cemetery was originally known simply as the Necropolis (Koine Greek meaning "city of the dead"), but local residents lobbied officials to have the name of their village changed from Haslem's Creek due to its association with the cemetery.
 In 1879, the villagers got their wish and the area's name was changed to Rookwood; however, before long, the Necropolis was also being referred to by that name.
 The settlement of Rookwood changed its name in 1913 to Lidcombe, as a blend of two mayors' names, Lidbury and Larcombe (Larcombe was also a monumental stonemason whose business, 'Larcombe Memorials' exists to this day).
 The cemetery retained the name Rookwood.

 The name Rookwood is most likely an accidental or deliberate corruption of the name Brookwood Cemetery and its associated railway station.
 At the time of Rookwood's opening, Brookwood Cemetery, located in Brookwood, Surrey, England, was one of the largest cemeteries in the world.
 It is less likely that, as claimed by some sources, Rookwood was named after William Harrison Ainsworth's novel Rookwood, written in 1834.